Imoptimal/imoptimal-website/README.md

 - Add the content into a \<div class="cms"> inside of the .html files for posts/pages.

+- Add the /<div class="close-cms" title="Close this section">X</div> as the first child of the element above.

 - Add the \<div class="links"> with \<a class="show-cms" data-href="/pathToFile.html> elements inside, as the elements that pulls the specified data on click.